Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Configure frequent domains to avoid repetitive confirmations.
 Claude always accesses the most current version of the documentation.

 Context is limited and degrades with irrelevant information.
-To see the context state in the current session, use /context.
+To see context status in current session, use /context.

 • /clear - Clean slate:

-• Deletes all previous conversation.
-Use it between completely different tasks:
+• Removes all previous conversation.
+Use between completely different tasks:

 • Finished a feature → /clear → start another.